 After that, you’re looking after your safety and security.
 This isn’t just protection from accidents and injury- although that’s part of it – these are the need for health, wellness and money security.
 When paired with physical needs, these are our two most basic motivators.
 It’s why we put money in savings and try to get (and keep) a good job.

 Belonging, acceptance and love; are the family, friends, community & social groups, lovers and religious gatherings that add meaning to our lives.
 This is an emotionally driven need that helps to stave off depression, loneliness and anxiety.
 Everything we do to enrich ourselves through time with others will fall into this category.

 Then, as we mentioned before, self-actualisation is at the top.
-This is where what others think matters a lot less and you’re focused on personal growth.
-When you’re using all your talents to the best of your ability and living up to your potential, you’re becoming self-actualised.
-Remember, you must have all your physiological and psychological needs met before you can move towards this last peak.
+This is where what others think matters much less, and you’re focused on personal growth.
+You’re becoming self-actualised when you’re using all your talents to the best of your ability and living up to your potential.

 Another American psychologist, Clayton Alderfer further developed Maslow’s theories of motivation into his own theory based on 3 groups of core needs – shortened to ERG.
 These are existence, relatedness and growth.
 We’ll explore this evolution of Maslow’s theory in more detail below.

 Inspired by Maslow’s theories of motivation, the ERG theory is an evolution that postulates humans must achieve groups of core needs.
 Alderfer believed all human needs are within existence, relatedness and growth.
 And while they might be at different levels for different people or fluctuate over time, they’re critical to human happiness.

 Another one of our content theories of motivation, the ERG model is famous for its simplicity.
 The first and most critical need is for psychological and physical survival.
 The next is to build a sense of community and a healthy sense of self.
 Then, you can move towards fulfilling your potential and being all you can be.